heatherbarney/React-TS-Template/README.md

 * Commit linting with Commitlint
 * Precommit hooks with Husky and Lint-staged
 * CI workflows with Github Actions
-* Transpilation with Babel
+* Dev server with hot module reloading via Vite
-* Dev server with hot module reloading via Webpack
+* Production bundling via Vite/Rollup

 ## Other Branches